 After you have been nominated by a province or territory under Provincial Nominee Program, you have to make a separate application to Citizenship and Immigration Canada (CIC) for permanent residence.
 A CIC officer will then assess your application based on Canadian immigration regulations.

-Provincial nominees are not assessed on the six selection factors of the Federal Skilled Workers Program.
+Provincial nominees are not assessed on the six selection factors of the Federal Skilled Worker Program.

 Provincial Nominee Program FAQ